zchee/golang-wiki/Mobile.md

-With Go 1.5, Go will support mobile platforms (Android and iOS) and will provide tools to build mobile applications.
+Go mobile subrepository adds support for mobile platforms (Android and iOS) and will provide tools to build mobile applications.

 There are two strategies you can follow to include Go into